sjs7007/remoteExecute/README.md

 README
 ------

-Execute a set of commands in a cluster of machines.
+Execute a set of commands on a cluster of machines.

 Dependencies
 ------------